marmelab/react-admin/docs/AuthRBAC.md

 ## Installation

+First, install the `@react-admin/ra-rbac` package:

 ```
 npm install --save @react-admin/ra-rbac
 # or
 yarn add @react-admin/ra-rbac
 ```

+**Tip**: ra-rbac is part of the [React-Admin Enterprise Edition](https://react-admin-ee.marmelab.com/), and hosted in a private npm registry.
+You need to subscribe to one of the Enterprise Edition plans to access this package.

 Make sure you [enable auth features](https://marmelab.com/react-admin/Authentication.html#enabling-auth-features) by setting an `<Admin authProvider>`, and [disable anonymous access](https://marmelab.com/react-admin/Authentication.html#disabling-anonymous-access) by adding the `<Admin requireAuth>` prop.
 This will ensure that react-admin waits for the `authProvider` response before rendering anything.

-**Tip**: ra-rbac is part of the [React-Admin Enterprise Edition](https://react-admin-ee.marmelab.com/), and hosted in a private npm registry.
-You need to subscribe to one of the Enterprise Edition plans to access this package.

-## Vocabulary
+## Concepts

 ### Permission